Don’t Forget Your Hands-On Instruction This Year

 Here are some easy ways to include active, multisensory instruction into your lessons.

-- Make sure the workbooks you use in your classroom give clear, step-by-step visual directions—especially for early letter learning.
-Workbooks should also be simple with little visual distraction.
+- Make sure the student editions you use in your classroom give clear, step-by-step visual directions—especially for early letter learning.
+Student Editions should also be simple with little visual distraction.

 - Have you heard of the Wet-Dry-Try method?
 This letter and number formation activity offers children repetitive attempts to make a letter in an engaging way.
 A teacher writes a letter or number on a Slate Chalkboard, then the student takes a little sponge to trace the letter again, a paper towel to “dry” the letter, and then a small piece of chalk to “try” the letter.
 This activity is also available as an app!